Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-2.
+- In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-2.

-- In their last 10 matchups with a total posted by sportsbooks, the Reds and their foes are 6-4-0 when it comes to hitting the over.
+- When it comes to the over/under, the Reds and their foes are 5-5-0 in their last 10 contests.

-- The last 10 Reds games have not had a spread posted by bookmakers.
+- The previous 10 Reds games have not had a runline posted by oddsmakers.

 Discover More About This Game